 If your dog is hyper and restless all the time and doesn’t seem to have any interest in relaxing at all, there is usually a good reason for it and in most cases it’s not clinical!

-But why is your pup usually a good boy and then all of a sudden he’s so hyper?
+But why is your dog usually a good boy and then all of a sudden he’s so hyper?

 If the behavior occurs spontaneously, all of a sudden, there is usually a particular trigger causing it.
-The reasons or triggers can be the same as for dogs that are hyper and restless pretty much all the time.
+These reasons or triggers can be the same if your dog is restless all the time.
 The difference is most likely that one kind has a calm character, while the other one has an excitable one.
 There are a number of possibilities: feeling uncomfortable/itchy, he’s overwhelmed/discontent, he’s over tired, boredom, your behavior, conditioning, breed characteristics, he’s a puppy.

 In this post I’ll show you the possible reasons why your dog is so hyper all of a sudden and what to do about it.